-Kolkata is indeed a unique city in India, one that has spawned a rich film industry, a center for literature, arts and handicrafts, a cuisine that is an amalgamation of several influences, and a distinctlve trait of discourse and debate spanning all areas.
+Kolkata spawned a rich film industry, a center for literature, arts and handicrafts, a cuisine that is an amalgamation of several influences.
 It is also host to a smorgasboard of cultural institutions including; the Academy of Fine Arts, the Victoria Memorial, the Asiatic Society, the Indian Museum and the National Library of India.
 Among professional scientific institutions, Kolkata hosts several including the Geological Survey of India and the Indian Science Congress Association.
 Football is a very popular sport, unlike cricket in the rest of the country.

-Kolkata is one of the four main metro’s in India (the others being Delhi, Mumbai and Chennai).
-The Kolkata Metropolitan Area had a population of about 14 million according to the 2011 census.
-The cities boundary extends over an area of 1800 square kilometers.
-To assess Kolkata’s air quality, we selected a 60km x 60km domain.
+To assess Kolkata’s air quality, we selected an airshed covering 60km x 60km.
 This domain is further segregated into 1km grids, to study the spatial variations in the emission and the pollution loads.

 Meteorology fields are important as they have a direct impact on air pollution concentrations.
 During periods of high precipitation or high speed winds, emissions from a city are swept away and do not have an impact on concentrations.
 On the other hand, during the winter months when temperatures and inversion heights are low, there is a greater impact of emissions on pollution concentrations.
 Low temperatures also affect behaviour through the need for space and water heating – which in turn has increases emissions.